ek-osnb/e25-tek2/02-docker-compose/exercises/02-multistage.md

 We will reuse the existing `Dockerfile` and modify it to use multi-stage builds.
 The goal of multi-stage builds is to reduce the size of the final Docker image by separating the build environment from the runtime environment.

+# Goal:

+The goal in this exercise, is to create a multi-stage Dockerfile for a Spring Boot application, to reduce the final image size.

 ## Step 1: Check image size

 Before we start, let's check the size of the existing Docker image: